YCPRadioTelescope/rtWebService/README.md

 Check if you are connected to the internet and you have a security inbound route set to your IP address.

 Instructions to fix:
-Long in to AWS
+Log in to AWS <br/>
-Click on RDS
+Click on RDS <br/>
-Click on DB instances
+Click on DB instances <br/>
-Select ycas-rt-production
+Select ycas-rt-production <br/>
-Under connectivity and security, click the link under VPC security groups Click the Inbound tab and press edit
+Under connectivity and security, click the link under VPC security groups <br/>
+Click the Inbound tab and press edit<br/>
-Find your rule (or create a new one if you dont) click source and set to my IP
+Find your rule (or create a new one if you dont)<br/>
-You should be set
+click source and set to my IP<br/>
+error should disappear<br/>